Hamza-5400/compliance-laravel-sdk/README.md

-# Dokan Compliance Laravel SDK (ZATCA Phase 2)
+# Dokan Compliance Laravel SDK (ZATCA Phase 2 Reporting)

-A Laravel SDK for interacting with the Dokan ZATCA-2 API.
+A Laravel SDK for interacting with the Dokan Compliance API. an easy way to integreate with zatca-phase-2.

 ## Installation